ragdolldynamics/ragdoll-maya/docs/pages/floating-licence.md

 Here's a typical series of commands for an x64 system, look inside [the .zip](https://files.ragdolldynamics.com/api/public/dl/hAlavAOP/TurboFloat-Server-Linux.zip) for alternative Linux-based platforms.

+!!! hint "Requirements"
+    Make sure you have `unzip` and `wget` at the ready, or use alternatives like `curl` and `tar` at your own leisure.

 ```bash
 mkdir turbofloat
 cd turbofloat